Opening

 Your truth at the close of the day.

-Catechism: The Third Commandment
+Catechism: The Seventh Commandment

 What does this mean?